musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 Easy.
 You'll be pleased to know that nothing has changed in how we've setup our MySQL state, so you can just leave that exactly how it is!

+###Nearly there!
+We have now been through and made sure that all our states are how we want them.
+We just have one more job to do.
+Open up your minion file and add the line:
+	master: localhost
+This tells Salt that we are running in masterless mode.
+In other words, rather than having one master controlling many different minions, we just have one minion that is effectively it's own master.
+If you open up the [minion file](https://github.com/musonic/vagrant-salt-servergrove/blob/master/salt/minion) in the GitHub repo you will see a whole load of configuration options that are currently commented out but you could decide to use if you so chose.

+###Start her up
+So now you should be set to start up your Virtual Machine.
+Run
+	$ vagrant destroy
+to start completely afresh and then
+	$ vagrant up
+and see your entire setup build before your eyes.

+###Any problems?
+Whilst getting this working I did run into a few problems and found that there were a few things that were helpful when trying to figure out what had gone wrong.

+The first place to look is the logs.
+They are located on your VM (so you need to ssh into it) at /var/logs and you should see there an apache error log and an apache access log.
+Open these up in nano and see what is there.
+They will give a big clue as to what went wrong.

+If you discover that there is something going wrong with your salt configuration a useful thing to do, rather than re-provisioning using vagrant every time, is to run salt directly on the vm from the command line.
+Firstly ssh into your vm.

+	$ vagrant ssh

+Then you can run a command called salt-call.
+This will allow you to debug the salt.highstate function which is what runs all your salt states.

+	$ salt-call -l debug state.highstate

+This will give you very detailed and verbose information about every stage of the process.

+For more info about salt and for finding help don't forget to check out their [docs](http://docs.saltstack.com).